Skip to content

 return i

-# If there is a record for dp[i], return it
+# If record dp[i] exists, return it directly

 if mem[i] != -1: